11 Bible-Focused Icebreaker Games

 6. Conversation in Heaven

-Biblical and moral application: Getting to know more about biblical (and historical) figures; introduction to the story of a biblical character.
+Biblical and moral application: Getting to know more about biblical (and historical) figures; introduction to the story of a Bible character.

 Materials needed: Imagination.